-Relocating to Germany for dual-citizen couples - Key Points
+Relocating to Germany for dual-citizenship couples with U.S. retirement assets

 Income Taxation: The Core Principles